 Vitiligo is a condition in which your skin loses melanin, the pigment that determines the color of your skin, hair and eyes.
 Vitiligo occurs when the cells that produce melanin die or no longer form melanin, causing slowly enlarging white patches of irregular shapes to appear on your skin.
 Vitiligo affects all races, but may be more noticeable in people with darker skin.
 Vitiligo usually starts as small areas of pigment loss that spread with time.
 There is no cure for vitiligo.
 The goal of treatment is to stop or slow the progression of pigment loss and, if you desire, attempt to return some color to your skin.

 Morphea is a skin condition that causes reddish or purplish patches on your skin.
 Morphea is a localized form of scleroderma, a condition that can cause a wide variety of problems, from skin discoloration to difficulty with the normal function of joints and muscles and other connective tissues.
 The condition typically appears on your abdomen, chest or back.
 Morphea tends to affect only the outermost layers of your skin.
 Sometimes, morphea can restrict movement in your joints.
 Treatment depends on the severity of your condition.
 With morphea, you may naturally be concerned about your appearance.
-Dr. Gold may recommend medications and other treatments to help with your appearance and other symptoms of morphea.
+Dr. Gold and his staff may recommend medications and other treatments to help with your appearance and other symptoms of morphea.

 Contact a Dermatologist Today

 If you are or a loved one is suffering from an autoimmune disorder, you can find the help you need from the experienced dermatologists at Gold Skin Care in Nashville.
 To learn more, get in contact with us today by calling 615-383-2400 or filling out our online contact form.